mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I finished my Etch-a-Sketch project.
 Although it drove me a bit crazy in the end with grid placement, I checked some other solutions from people and found a one that worked for me in the end.
 I guess this is always going to be part of the process: copying, adapting and integrating others' code to your own.
 No need to reinvent the wheel.

 **Link to work:** [Etch-a-Sketch](https://magic-screen.herokuapp.com/)

+### Day 28: February 11, 2021

+**Today's Progress**:
+* Solve a few javascript exercises: Calculator, Palindromes, Caesar (almost finished)

+**Thoughts:** I am starting to get bored but still pulling through the day with a little more than one hour of coding.
+I guess the fact that I am currently also coding at work has an affect on this.
+It makes me just want to rest after work with some relaxing activity.
+I can't wait for the weekend to wind down a little bit.

+**Link to work:** None